 For more details on Google's policy regarding Customer Match, please check their documentation.

-3.7 Validate Only - if true, the request is validated but not executed.
-Only errors are returned, not results.
+3.8 Validate Only - if enabled, the request is validated but not executed.
+Only errors are returned.

-3.8 Use Optimistic Scenario - if true, the tag will call gtmOnSuccess() without waiting for a response from the API.
-This will speed up sGTM response time; however, your tag will always return the status fired successfully even if it is not.
+3.9 Use Optimistic Scenario - if enabled, the tag calls gtmOnSuccess() without waiting for an API response.
+Speeds up sGTM response but always reports fired successfully, even if it hasn't.

-3.9 Request-level consent - specify consent status for Ad User Data and Ad Personalization.
-User-level consent overrides request-level consent, and can be specified for each audience member when sending data to Multiple Users in the Audience Members section.
+3.10 Request-level consent - specify consent for Ad User Data and Ad Personalization.
+User-level consent (set per audience member) overrides request-level consent.

 This field is required for UserData (User Email Address, User Phone Number, and User Given/Family Name) uploads.
 For other types (User Address Region and User Address Postal Code) uploads, this field is ignored.